 4/ Prepare vinaigrette in a smaller bowl: pour salt and raspberry vinegar first, then add olive oil and mustard.
 Season with pepper.
 (If you pour olive oil first, elements won’t mix well with each other.
 Here is the secret to a great vinaigrette… Easy, huh )

 5/ Add a pinch of salt on the salad, pour vinaigrette and toss.

-6/ Serve right away in small individual bowls or ramekins.
+6/ Serve your green apple and Belgian endive salad right away in small individual bowls or ramekins.